 What are those things?
 Well, here are a few ideas….

 - Keep close tabs on what works and what doesn’t work for you.
 The best place to start your research for next year is right in your own backyard.
 Or rather, your own company/manufacturing facility/office.
-Once the holiday buzz fizzles, look at the numbers, and see where you did well, and where you did not so well.
+Once the holiday buzz fizzles, look at the numbers, and see where you did well, and where you did not do so well.
+Use data to your advantage, so you can set yourself up for greater success next year.

 - Check out what your competitors are doing.
 What do you like about their products (come on, there has to be something)?
 What do you think they did well?